-Banking » Compare Banks » CIT Bank Savings vs American Express Savings: Which Is Best?
+Banking » Compare Banks » CIT Bank Platinum Savings vs. American Express High Yield Savings Account: Which Is Best?

-CIT Bank Savings vs American Express Savings: Which Is Best?
+CIT Bank Platinum Savings vs. American Express High Yield Savings Account: Which Is Best?

 Compare CIT Bank Savings Connect and Amex Savings account rates, features, benefits, and limitations to determine which is the best for you.